Technology: Ethics

 The ethics of technology is an interdisciplinary subfield of ethics that analyzes technology's ethical implications and explores ways to mitigate potential negative impacts of new technologies.
 There is a broad range of ethical issues revolving around technology, from specific areas of focus affecting professionals working with technology to broader social, ethical, and legal issues concerning the role of technology in society and everyday life.

-Prominent debates have surrounded genetically modified organisms, the use of robotic soldiers, algorithmic bias, and the issue of aligning AI behavior with human values.
+Prominent debates have surrounded genetically modified organisms, the use of military robots, algorithmic bias, and the issue of aligning AI behavior with human values.

 Technology ethics encompasses several key fields: Bioethics looks at ethical issues surrounding biotechnologies and modern medicine, including cloning, human genetic engineering, and stem cell research.
 Computer ethics focuses on issues related to computing.
-Cyberethics explores internet-related issues like intellectual property rights, privacy, and censorship.
-Nanoethics examines issues surrounding the alteration of matter at the atomic and molecular level in various disciplines including computer science, engineering, and biology.
+Cyberethics explores Internet-related issues like intellectual property rights, privacy, and censorship.
+Nanoethics examines issues surrounding the alteration of matter at the atomic and molecular level in various disciplines, including computer science, engineering, and biology.
 And engineering ethics deals with the professional standards of engineers, including software engineers and their moral responsibilities to the public.

 A wide branch of technology ethics is concerned with the ethics of artificial intelligence: it includes robot ethics, which deals with ethical issues involved in the design, construction, use, and treatment of robots, as well as machine ethics, which is concerned with ensuring the ethical behavior of artificially intelligent agents.
 Within the field of AI ethics, significant yet-unsolved research problems include AI alignment (ensuring that AI behaviors are aligned with their creators' intended goals and interests) and the reduction of algorithmic bias.
-Some researchers have warned against the hypothetical risk of an AI takeover, and have advocated for the use of AI capability control in addition to AI alignment methods.
+Some researchers have warned against the hypothetical risk of an AI takeover, and they have advocated for the use of AI capability control in addition to AI alignment methods.

 Other fields of ethics have had to contend with technology-related issues, including military ethics, media ethics, and educational ethics.